Scandal-hit Brazilian leader Temer picks new justice minister

-BRASILIA Scandal-plagued Brazilian President Michel Temer on Sunday named a new justice minister, placing a respected legal figure in the position as the leader defends himself against corruption allegations.
+BRASILIA (Reuters) - Scandal-plagued Brazilian President Michel Temer on Sunday named a new justice minister, placing a respected legal figure in the position as the leader defends himself against corruption allegations.

 The presidential palace gave no reason for naming Torquato Jardim as his new justice minister in a short written statement.